KevinJoven11/Optimization/README.md

 ## 1. Optimization base of sin funcion

 The principal idea is to fit some point in terms of a sine function.

+## 2. Game theory saddlepoint

+This code is related with the game theory in which we want to stimate the saddlepoint in a certain game base a optimization technique.